tdwg/bdq/tg2/_build_review/templates/supplement/supplement-header.md

 Most of the BDQ `Use Cases` are broad, with many BDQ Tests linked to each one.
 When we drafted a more specific `Use Case` (`bdqval:SDM-Trees`), it became much easier to see when a stated fitness requirement has no corresponding BDQ Test, or when the available Tests only check a more general condition than the `Use Case` requires.

-The list below shows the key components of the initial phrasing of the SDM-Trees Use Case: Definition; Fitness Requirements, and the set of BDQ `Single Record` Tests we initially linked to those requirements.
+The list below shows the key components of the initial phrasing of the `SDM-Trees` `Use Case`: Definition; Fitness Requirements, and the set of BDQ `Single Record` Tests we initially linked to those requirements.

 Name: **SDM-Trees**

 Definition:
-* A bdqffdq:UseCase for selecting dwc:Occurrence records suitable for predicting the spatial distribution of a limited number of Eucalypt tree species (Gill et al. 1985).
+* A `bdqffdq:UseCase` for selecting `dwc:Occurrence` records suitable for predicting the spatial distribution of a limited number of Eucalypt tree species (Gill et al. 1985).
 This use case filters for occurrence records that meet criteria for a known species at a known location and date.
 Filtered records are combined with environmental data derived from occurrence locations to evaluate robust spatial distribution models, including Maxent (Phillips et al. 2006) and generalized linear and additive models (Guisan et al. 2002).
 Models will be further assessed via systematic surveys in areas with high predicted occurrence and low record density.
 Project outputs are: (1) recommendations for robust species distribution modelling methods for tree species, (2) a suite of environmental variables for the selected species, and (3) improved “expert distribution” envelopes derived from modelling.

 Fitness requirements:
-* Records are fit for the use case bdqval:Species-Distribution-Modelling-Trees when they have valid:
+Records are fit for the use case `bbdqval:SDM-Trees` when they have valid:
-    • dwc:scientificName identified to species level.
+* `dwc:scientificName` identified to species level.
-    • dwc:basisOfRecord = bdqval:notEmpty.
+* `dwc:basisOfRecord` = bdqval:notEmpty.
-    • dwc:occurrenceStatus = "present".
+* `dwc:occurrenceStatus` = "present".
-    • dwc:decimalLatitude and dwc:decimalLongitude in range.
+* `dwc:decimalLatitude` and `dwc:decimalLongitude` in range.
-    • dwc:coordinateUncertaintyInMeters < 500.
+* `dwc:coordinateUncertaintyInMeters` < 500.
-    • dwc:dataGeneralizations = bdqval:empty
+* `dwc:dataGeneralizations` = bdqval:empty
-    • dwc:year or dwc:eventDate within provided temporal limits.
+* `dwc:year` or `dwc:eventDate` within provided temporal limits.

 Included Tests:
 * VALIDATION_SCIENTIFICNAME_FOUND, AMENDMENT_SCIENTIFICNAME_FROM_SCIENTIFICNAMEID,